 A few things that you will find only in Krakow

 I have visited several cities and I have lived in a few of them.
-There is no other city like Krakow – a fascinating interplay of energy, medieval legends and creativity.
+There is no other city like Krakow.It’s not just a dream place for creating poems and books.It’s interplay of modern energy and medieval legends.
 The ancient seat of Polish kings comes steeped in legend and evokes the most fanciful of images, from the Dragon under the catacombs of Wawel, to pigeon – knights to waiting for their king to return.

 Krakow has postcard-perfect Old Town with Europe’s largest medieval market square and a fairy-tale castle overlooking the river.